 A child acquires the right to a survivors’ pension:

-• If at the time of death of his or her parent, he or she is under the age of 15, or younger than 18 in periods of unemployment
+- If at the time of death of his or her parent, he or she is under the age of 15, or younger than 18 in periods of unemployment

-• If a complete loss of working capacity occurs, until the age at which the child is entitled to a survivors’ pension, then the child is entitled to a survivors’ pension for as long as such loss exists
+- If a complete loss of working capacity occurs, until the age at which the child is entitled to a survivors’ pension, then the child is entitled to a survivors’ pension for as long as such loss exists

-• If a general incapacity to work occurs after the age at which the child is entitled to a survivors’ pension, and before the death of the insured person or the beneficiary of the right, the child is entitled to a survivors’ pension if such child was supported by the deceased person before his or her death
+- If a total loss of work capacity was suffered after the age that provides children with the right to a survivors’ pension, and before the death of the insured person or beneficiary if they were supported by the deceased before their death

-• If he or she is in regular schooling at the time of the insured person’s death or if he or she enters regular schooling after the insured person’s death.
+- If he or she is in regular schooling at the time of the insured person’s death or if he or she enters regular schooling after the insured person’s death.

 Children are entitled to this right until the end of regular schooling, but not after they reach 26 years of age.
 If a child’s regular schooling was interrupted due to illness, the child has the right to a survivors’ pension and may exercise this right for the duration of illness – up to the age of 26 and beyond, but for a period not longer than the time he or she lost due to illness, provided that the child’s regular schooling continued before he or she reached 26 years of age.